 The inclusion of the default risk premium in lending is to provide more compensation for a lender in proportion to the additional assumed risk.

 Simply put, the default risk premium is defined as the difference between the interest rate pricing on a debt instrument (e.g. loan, bond) and the risk-free interest rate.

-Therefore, one method for lenders to earn greater yields for providing capital to borrowers with higher risk profiles (i.e. chance of default) is by demanding higher interest rates.
+Therefore, one method for lenders to earn greater yields by providing capital to borrowers with higher risk profiles (i.e. chance of default) is by demanding higher interest rates.

-All forms of investing – whether it be in equity or debt securities – boil down to a trade-off between risk and return.
+All forms of investing, whether it be in equity or debt securities, come down to a trade-off between risk and return.

 That said, if there is more risk taken on by the investor, there must be more returns in exchange.

 Conceptually, the default risk premium captures the perceived risk that a borrower might be unable to fulfill its obligation to meet required debt payments (e.g. interest expense) in a timely manner, or fail to repay the principal in-full at maturity.

 - Higher Default Risk → Higher Default Risk Premium (and Higher Interest Rate)

 - Lower Default Risk → Lower Default Risk Premium (and Lower Interest Rate)

 A higher likelihood of default not only increases the risk to debt investors but to equity shareholders, as well.